EvanHahn/evanhahn-dot-com/_posts/2019-09-14-gotchas-with-express-query-parsing-and-how-to-avoid-them.md

 ---
 *This post assumes you're familiar with Express and the basics of query strings.
 It was last updated for Express 4.17.1.*

-*In short, Express's [default query string parser module](https://www.npmjs.com/package/qs) has some edge cases that can cause unexpected behavior or errors.
-You can either handle these edge cases or change the default query string parser to something simpler.*
+*In short, Express's [default query string parser](https://www.npmjs.com/package/qs) has some edge cases that can cause unexpected behavior or errors.
+You can either handle these edge cases or change the default query string parser.*

 Everything has its quirks.
 Even the best of us have our idiosyncrasies and rough edges.
 Express, a well-designed framework, is no exception.

-In this post, we'll talk about a potentially-surprising quirk in Express's query parser so you can watch out for it, and some recommendations for how to avoid problems.
-Its behavior isn't necessarily *wrong*, but it's not obvious to everyone.
+In this post, we'll look at quirks in Express's query parser.
+We'll also make some recommendations for how to avoid problems.
+Its behavior isn't *wrong*, but it's not obvious to everyone.
 It certainly wasn't obvious to me when *I* first started with Express!

 First, the happy path
 =====================